-Contact the Department of Economic, Housing and Community Affairs for additional information on these planning and implementation grants.
+Contact the Department of Housing and Community Development for additional information on these planning and implementation grants.
 The Department can be reached at (802) 828-3211.
-Central Vermont’s Community Development Specialist is Carl Bohlen.
 The Department’s web site is www.dhca.state.vt.us/vcdp.
 Most of the information one would need to know about the program is available on the DEHCA web site.

 Contact us at firstname.lastname@example.org or 229-0389, to learn what we can do for you.

 Resources for Towns